maswang32/soundcam/README.md

 ## Loading our Dataset

 An example for loading the Treated Room dataset's Room Impulse Responses is shown in loading_data_examples.ipynb.
+The file also provides an example for loading training data.

 ## Organization